 8. The Gatlinburg Fantasy of Lights Christmas Parade Dec.
 1st

 Perhaps the greatest Winter Magic event of all is the Fantasy of Lights Christmas Parade.

 This astoundingly popular parade draws in thousands of spectators every year.
 Over 100 groups and floats are marching in the parade this year.
 You'll enjoy:

 - Performers From Local Dinner Shows

 Step off is at 7:30 PM and the parade marches from traffic light #1 to traffic light #10 in downtown.

-Be aware that this popular parade drew nearly 80,000 spectators last year.
+Be aware that this popular parade drew nearly 80,000 spectators in past years.
 With this many parade attendees in the small town of Gatlinburg, the crowds and traffic can be considerable.
 Be sure to arrive early to find a great spot to view this fantastic Christmas parade!

 Final Thoughts on Gatlinburg's Winter Magic Festival